-Teachers Health is committed to the prevention and early identification of breaches of law, regulations, codes or standards relevant to the Company.
+Teachers Health is committed to the prevention and early identification of breaches of law, regulations, codes or standards relevant to the Group.
 For this purpose, Teachers Health has developed and implemented a Whistleblower Policy.
+Teachers Health's whistleblower process facilitates the disclosure of misconduct and supports eliqible whistleblowers.

-The Whistleblower Policy encourages and provides a framework for all Teachers Health employees (and others) to report any corrupt or improper conduct or genuine matters of behaviours that they have reasonable grounds to believe contravene Teachers Health's policies or the law including:
+The Whistleblower Policy encourages and provides a framework for all Teachers Health employees (and others) to report any corrupt or improper conduct or genuine matters or behaviours that they have reasonable grounds to believe contravene Teachers Health's policies or the law, including:

-- misconduct, or an improper state of affairs or circumstances; - contravention of any law administered by ASIC and/or APRA; - conduct that represents a danger to the public or the financial system; and an offence against any other law of the Commonwealth that is punishable by imprisonment for a period of 12 months or more.
+- misconduct, or an improper state of affairs or circumstances; - contravention of any law administered by ASIC and/or APRA; - conduct that represents a danger to the public or the financial system; and - an offence against any other law of the Commonwealth that is punishable by imprisonment for a period of 12 months or more triaged before being escalated through the whistleblowing process or redirected internally.

 Teachers Health allows for a number of avenues for reporting of disclosures.
 In addition to the prescribed categories of eligible recipients, Teachers Health has introduced an anonymous whistleblowing tool available through its website.
 The tool empowers eligible whistleblowers to report anonymously and is accessible from outside the organisation.
-Reports made through the online tool are triaged before being escalated through the whistleblowing process or redirected internally.
+Reports made through the online tool are